Balzard/my_projects/README.md

-# my_projects
+#My projects
-This repository contains the different project on which I could work.
+This repository contains the different projects I've been able to work on